percyhanna/rquery/README.md

 making assertions of properties/rendered content and 2) traversing the rendered React tree to make those assertions.

-`rQuery` is meant to take over the rendered tree traversing responsibility from `chai-react`, which will allow it to be used with any testing framework.
+`rquery` is meant to take over the rendered tree traversing responsibility from `chai-react`, which will allow it to be used with any testing framework.
 It will also provide convenience wrappers for various common test actions, such as event dispatching.